 individuals and Groups (congregations, civic clubs, etc.) are needed for a number of roles, including:

-- Adult Assistant — children ages 3 through 12 - works under the direction of the Child Therapist to assist by interacting with the children, playing with games, reading to the children one-on-one or as a group, helping with snacks, art projects, etc. Training provided: an hour or orientation to learn about the program and expectations as well as an evening of observing the program.
+Adult Assistants — children ages 6 weeks through 18 - works under the direction of the children's center coordinator to interact with the children, play with games, read to the children one-on-one or as a group, help with snacks, art projects, etc. Training provided: an hour or orientation to learn about the program and expectations as well as an evening of observing the program.

-- Fundraising — assist with special events to raise funds for Sheffield Place
+- Fundraising — assist with special events (golf tournament and Off the Wall art event) to raise funds for Sheffield Place

 - Community Ambassador — host a home party to inform friends about Sheffield Place